-If your body mass index is 30 or higher, you will probably be entitled to several months of intensive counseling to help you lose weight.
+If your body mass index is 30 or higher, you will probably be entitled to several months of intensive counselling to help you lose weight.
 No co-payment will be required.
-You can read the details in this article posted on November 29, 2011 by MedPage Today.
+You can read the details in this article posted on November 29, 2011, by MedPage Today.

 Medicare Will Pay for Obesity Counseling

-WASHINGTON — Medicare will pick up the tab for obesity screening and intensive behavioral counseling,
+WASHINGTON — Medicare will pick up the tab for obesity screening and intensive behavioural counselling,

 CMS, which first floated the obesity coverage plan last September, said it expects more than 30% of the Medicare population to qualify for the new benefit.

-Additional monthly sessions will be covered for up to six months afterward if the beneficiary has lost at least 6.6 pounds (3 kg) during the first six months.
+Additional monthly sessions will be covered for up to six months afterwards if the beneficiary has lost at least 6.6 pounds (3 kg) during the first six months.

-The sessions should also include dietary counseling, the agency said
+The sessions should also include dietary counselling, the agency said

 “It’s important for Medicare patients to enjoy access to appropriate screening and preventive services,” said outgoing CMS administrator Donald Berwick, MD, in a statement.

-Counseling must take place in a primary care setting such as a physician’s office.
-It will not be covered when provided in skilled nursing facilities, hospitals, emergency departments, outpatient surgery centers, or hospices.
+Counselling must take place in a primary care setting such as a physician’s office.
+It will not be covered when provided in skilled nursing facilities, hospitals, emergency departments, outpatient surgery centres, or hospices.

-A primary care setting is defined as “one in which there is provision of integrated, accessible healthcare services by clinicians who are accountable for addressing a large majority of personal healthcare needs, developing a sustained partnership with patients, and practicing in the context of family and community.”
+A primary care setting is defined as “one in which there is the provision of integrated, accessible healthcare services by clinicians who are accountable for addressing a large majority of personal healthcare needs, developing a sustained partnership with patients, and practising in the context of family and community.”

-But he took issue with the benefit’s restriction to counseling provided only in primary care settings — referrals to specialty practices or centers for counseling will not be covered by Medicare.
+But he took issue with the benefit’s restriction to counselling provided only in primary care settings — referrals to speciality practices or centres for counselling will not be covered by Medicare.

 “Primary care is necessary but not sufficient to address the obesity epidemic,” Jacobson said.
 “Without community-based services and referrals, the overall policy impact may not be as robust as would a policy linking medical care with public health.”

-A former president of the American Heart Association was also not 100% pleased with the new coverage.
+A former president of the American Heart Association was also not 100% pleased with the news coverage.

-Robert Eckel, MD, of the University of Colorado’s medical school in Aurora, Colo., told MedPage Today in a phone interview that he was skeptical that the counseling to be provided would achieve major, lasting improvements in patients’ health.
+Robert Eckel, MD, of the University of Colorado’s medical school in Aurora, Colo., told MedPage Today in a phone interview that he was sceptical that the counselling to be provided would achieve major, lasting improvements in patients’ health.